Toilet Training 101

-- Its outside so not as much mess to clean up
+- It’s outside so not as much mess to clean up

 - Not a lot of laundry.

-Dressing your child in easy to manage clothing will set them up for success choose loose fitted clothing with elastic waist bands try to stay away from overalls or things with buttons and snaps.
+Dressing your child in easy-to-manage clothing will set them up for success.
+Choose loose-fitted clothing with elastic waistbands.
+Try to stay away from overalls or things with buttons and snaps.

-Teaching bathroom responsibilities and routines
+Teaching bathroom responsibilities and routines.

-Wiping, washing, flushing and turning out the light are all part of the bathroom routine.
-Remember that your child is learning and they will need to be shown how to do all of these things with time and practice it will become routine for them.
+Wiping, washing, flushing, and turning out the light are all part of the bathroom routine.
+Remember that your child is learning and they will need to be shown how to do all of these things.
+With time and practice, it will become routine for them.

 How long will this process take?

 Being consistent is key when you take on this toilet learning adventure.
 Lots of patience and understanding are needed.
-Remember that some children will catch on quick and others may take some time.
+Remember that some children will catch on quickly and others may take some time.
 Accidents will happen!
-So when they do take your child into the washroom and help them clean up.
+So when they do, take your child into the washroom and help them clean up.
 Remain calm and relaxed, it will get better with time.
 Your child needs you to help them through this learning process.

-Potty time Songs 123 Sesame Street book illustrated by Bob Berry, Warner McGee
+Potty time Songs.
+123 Sesame Street book illustrated by Bob Berry, Warner McGee

-Have you seen my potty?
-Mary McQuillan
+Have you seen my potty? by Mary McQuillan

-No More Diapers for Ducky!
-By Bernette Ford and Sam Williams
+No More Diapers for Ducky! by Bernette Ford and Sam Williams

 Everyone Poops by Taro Gomi